aliclark/the_wooden_sword/Physicalist Consciousness.md

 Integrated Information Theory is the Cargo Cult of Consciousness Theory.
 Manage to create something complex and informationey?
 Congratulations!
 You have created a conscious being!
 For a few more seriously put arguments against, please see Scott Aaronson's [Why I Am Not An Integrated Information Theorist](https://scottaaronson.blog/?p=1799).
 (I agree with most but not all of what Aaronson says.
 I hold reasonable confidence there is not a cyan teapot circling the moon at this precise moment, and I have no reason as yet to believe I won't eventually have similar confidence in what is and is not conscious, once a theory is better understood.
 Even though I'm *not* saying I am certain there is no cyan teapot circling the moon).

 The aim of this discussion (and my earlier discussions) is provide supporting arguments as to why these 3 theories, of the half-dozen or more major theories, should be the ones to lend most credence to.
-But it still remains for proponents of the theories to gain the definitive success.
+It still remains for proponents of the theories to gain the definitive success.

 - - -